NTNU-IMT/stormbird/stormflow/README.md

 The choice of methods and features to implement are made such that the code becomes as straight forward as possible.
 This means, among other things, the following:
 - Structured cartesian grid with uniform cell size -> no spatial varying resolution!
 - Explicit time stepping -> need for relatively small time steps!
-- Solid walls through an immersed boundary method
+- Solid walls through an immersed boundary method, giving an approximate representation of a ship superstructure

 Other than that, the entire solver is designed around the Stormbird library and specifically to include actuator line simulations